utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 # Billboard Hot 100 rubric for Workbench

-Be sure to see the [README](README.md) to learn about and download the data for this assignment.

 ## What you will learn

 > This is a detailed assignment that walks you through each step, explaining concepts along the way.
 You may want to review the [Basic Data Journalism Functions](https://vimeo.com/showcase/7320305) as you go along.